 Shihab says this verse teaches a proportional attitude regarding eating and drinking.
-Here is a message, including exaggeration, if people eat what their appetites do not have.(Shihab, 2017: IV/87-88).
-Hamka stated that the verse also prohibits extravagantness.
-Extravagantness or wastefulness is exceeding the appropriate limit.
-Here, Hamka quotes al-Ghazzali's opinion which states that husband and wife should have intercourse on Thursday night so that Friday morning they can take a bath and decorate to go to the mosque for Friday prayer.(Ghazzālī, 2009: II/58) The measure, said Hamka, is our awareness of our faith.
-Faith becomes a subtle weighing tool in this matter of simplicity and waste.(Hamka, 1990: IV/2352-2354) In interpreting this verse, he also quoted the thoughts of Ibn Kathīr and Sarojini Naidu (Indian poet).
+There is a message, including exaggeration, if people eat what their appetites do not have (Shihab, 2017: IV/87-88).
+Hamka stated that the verse also prohibits extravagance.
+Extravagance or wastefulness is exceeding the appropriate limit.
+Here, Hamka quotes al-Ghazzali's opinion which states that husband and wife should have intercourse on Thursday night so that Friday morning they can take a bath and decorate to go to the mosque for Friday prayer (Ghazzālī, 2009: II/58).
+The measure, said Hamka, is our awareness of our faith.
+Faith becomes a subtle weighing tool in this matter of simplicity and waste (Hamka, 1990: IV/2352-2354).
+In interpreting this verse, he also quoted the thoughts of Ibn Kathīr and Sarojini Naidu (Indian poet).

-The second central theme of Sufism is Tawakkul which is primarily based on the belief in the omnipotence and majesty of God.(Afnibar Afnibar et al., 2023: 959) Therefore, it fortifies the soul: a strong soul can aid reason and intellect in overcoming adversity.
+The second central theme of Sufism is Tawakkul which is primarily based on the belief in the omnipotence and majesty of God (Afnibar Afnibar et al., 2023: 959).
+Therefore, it fortifies the soul: a strong soul can aid reason and intellectualise in overcoming adversity.
 On the other hand, restlessness and anxiety will obstruct reasoning.
-It is a crucial idea in the Qur’an and Sunnah.
-Nonetheless, an erroneous understanding of fate significantly shapes people’s wrong belief in tawakkul, which contradicts the fundamental principles of religion.(Kandemir, 2022: 121-133)
+These are crucial ideas in both the Qur’an and Sunnah.
+Nonetheless, an erroneous understanding of fate significantly shapes people’s wrong belief in tawakkul, which contradicts the fundamental principles of religion (Kandemir, 2022: 121-133).

 Tawakkul is an Arabic noun derived from the verb tawakkala-yatawakkalu.
-The word's origin is wakala, which means to surrender.(M. Ibn, 2000: XI/734) Meanwhile, in the book al-Qāmūs al-muḥīṭ, it means to submit and then leave.(Fayrūzābādī, 1998: 1069) Two primary meanings of tawakkul are “to believe” and “to surrender,” and they are intimately connected to vulnerability and weakness.
-The primary reason for giving something to someone else is their weakness (QS 4:28 states that humans are inherently weak).(Yusam & Ridwan, 2023: 10)
+The word's origin is wakala, which means to surrender (M. Ibn, 2000: XI/734).
+Meanwhile, in the book al-Qāmūs al-muḥīṭ, it means to submit and then leave (Fayrūzābādī, 1998: 1069).
+Two primary meanings of tawakkul are “to believe” and “to surrender,” and they are intimately connected to vulnerability and weakness.
+The primary reason for giving something to someone else is their weakness (QS 4:28 states that humans are inherently weak) (Yusam & Ridwan, 2023: 10).

 Ibn Arabi saw tawakkul as acknowledging the unity of existence and the total reliance on God for everything.
 He viewed tawakkul as a necessary step towards realizing the God’s Oneness (Tawhid).
-In his al-Futūḥāt al-Makkiyyah, he described tawakkul as the whole submission of the heart to God’s will.(ʿArabī, 1999: III/300).
-According to Hamka, tawakkul means turning to Allah, the only God of this universe, in every choice and endeavor.(Hamka, 2013: 232-233) He stated that tawakkul is carried out after effort and determination (ʿazm).
+In his al-Futūḥāt al-Makkiyyah, he described tawakkul as the whole submission of the heart to God’s will (ʿArabī, 1999: III/300).
+According to Hamka, tawakkul means turning to Allah, the only God of this universe, in every choice and endeavour (Hamka, 2013: 232-233).
+He stated that tawakkul is carried out after effort and determination (ʿazm).
 With tawakkul, there will be no loss of mind if we experience failure and no arrogance if we achieve success.
 Tawakkul must be ringed with gratitude and patience.
-We should be grateful if what we want is achieved and patient if it is still disappointing.(Hamka, 1990: II/971-973).
-He stated it when he interpreted verse 159 of Sūrat Āli ʿĪmrān, fa-idhā ʿazamta fa-tawakkal ʿalā l-Lāh.
+We should be grateful if what we want is achieved, and patient if it is still disappointing (Hamka, 1990: II/971-973) and he stated this when he interpreted verse 159 of Sūrat Āli ʿĪmrān, fa-idhā ʿazamta fa-tawakkal ʿalā l-Lāh.

 Ash-Shiddieqy interprets this verse as follows: After deciding deliberation with unanimous determination, we are obliged to trust in Allah and strive for the paths that must be taken as we realize the results of the deliberation.
-Trust in Allah after preparing the reasons (requirements) to achieve the intention that has been set.
-But baseless tawakkul is foolishness.(Ash- Shiddieqy, 2016: I/399) Yunus stated that tawakkul is when we work with energy, effort, and perfect conditions, we leave it to Allah because even though we have enough tools and conditions, unexpected obstacles may suddenly appear.
-Therefore, we need to surrender ourselves to Allah and hope in Him, hopefully avoiding barriers that stand in the way.(Yunus, 2015: 94-95)
+One must trust in Allah after preparing the reasons (requirements) to achieve the intention that has been set.
+But baseless tawakkul is foolishness (Ash- Shiddieqy, 2016: I/399).
+Yunus stated that tawakkul is when we work with energy, effort, and perfect conditions, we leave it to Allah because even though we have enough tools and conditions, unexpected obstacles may suddenly appear.
+Therefore, we need to surrender ourselves to Allah and hope in Him, hopefully avoiding barriers that stand in the way (Yunus, 2015: 94-95).